New York–based photographer Michael Turek has spent two decades refining the art of looking.

 Tell us about the gear you’re packing for your upcoming expedition to Argentina – and why each camera earns its place in your bag.

-I might also bring a sixty-year-old Mamiya Universal Press.
-The advantage is it doesn’t need a battery, so you can keep the shutter open for six or seven hours without draining power — essential when you’re shooting through the night.
-Another fun fact is that it has interchangeable film backs, which means halfway through a roll you can play around and switch to a different stock — black and white, or a different colour speed.
+I’ll also bring a fifty-year-old Horseman Convertible.
+It has a few advantages; it’s much smaller and lighter than the Pentax, and it doesn’t need a battery, so you can keep the shutter open for six or seven hours without draining power — essential when you’re shooting through the night.
+Another fun fact is that it has interchangeable film backs, which means halfway through a roll you can switch to a different type of film.

-I’ll definitely take one of my Leica Ms, one of the few analogue cameras still manufactured today.
-I use it for a project called Sleeping on the Job.
+And I’ll take a smaller 35mm camera, which I use it for some ongoing projects, such as Sleeping on the Job.
 I set it up at the foot of the bed and let it expose through the night while I’m asleep.
-The light from a socket, a phone, an alarm clock slowly fills the frame.
+The light from a socket, a phone, or an alarm clock slowly colors the scene.
 The results are strange and beautiful – a great souvenir of all these places I’ve slept in but can’t remember.

 For someone who’s just starting out, what one camera would you recommend?

 A brilliant camera that I always suggest for people starting out with film is the Pentax K1000.
 It’s a joy to use, and it looks really cool.
 It’s an old 35 millimeter SLR type camera that’s no longer in production, but was one of the most manufactured cameras in history.
-It’s a tank – it just has aperture, shutter speed and you can focus the lens.
+It’s a lovely little tank of a camera – it just has three things for you to control: aperture, shutter speed and focus.
 But as the saying goes, the more professional the camera, the less it does for you.

 Every photographer knows the frustration of finding themselves somewhere extraordinary at the wrong time of day.
 What are your tips for dealing with bad light on the road?

 This was one of my biggest frustrations when I was in Argentina last time: passing through these amazing landscapes and thinking, can we stay for an hour?
 Can we stay until tonight?
 But we had to keep moving.
 Unfortunately, I know we’re going to come across that scenario again on our upcoming trip, as we’re travelling such long distances.
-If you take a picture on your phone or digital camera, it looks pretty awful because the sun’s straight overhead.
+And when you take a picture on your phone, it looks pretty awful because the sun’s straight overhead and too contrasty.

 Film can be a solution.
-I’ll be shooting on Kodak Portra 400, which I know if I overexpose drastically – five, six, seven stops – the colours begin to shift in a curious way – more pastel, more painterly.
-The grain reacts, literally exploding in a catastrophically incorrect way, and the image takes on a pointillist quality, like a Seurat painting.
-It’s an effect you simply can’t achieve digitally, and a great strategy for photographing a landscape in bad light.
+I’ll be shooting on Kodak Ektar 400, which has amazing exposure latitude, so I can over expose drastically – five, six, seven stops – and the colours will begin to shift in a curious way, more pastel, more painterly.
+The grain begins to reacts and expand with all the extra light and the image takes on a pointillist quality, like a Seurat painting.
+It’s an effect you simply can’t achieve digitally, and a great strategy for photographing a landscape in harsh light.

 How do you approach photographing people you’ve just met — what do you do before lifting the camera?

-My best portraits are always taken from a seated position – you’re more relaxed, and more observational.
-It also makes you less threatening, and from three and a half feet off the floor, the vantage point fundamentally feels more conversational.
+I’ve noticed that many of my best portraits are taken when I’m seated – I’m more relaxed, and more observational.
+Sitting also makes you less threatening, and from three and a half feet off the floor, the vantage point can feel more intimate.

 A tripod helps, too.
-Cameras are so intimidating, like a mask or a weapon that hides your face.
-By putting the camera down on a tripod, I can still look at the person when I press the button.
-The act of portrait-taking becomes an event – they take a deep breath, put their shoulders back, and react to the respect you’ve given them.
+Cameras are so intimidating, like a mask that hides your face.
+By putting the camera on a tripod, I can still look at the person when I press the button.
+The act of portrait-taking becomes more formal – they take a deep breath, put their shoulders back, and react to the respect you’ve given them by making it an event.
+Also, if they suddenly loosen up after that first image, the camera will be in place and ready to capture that as well.

 The ‘foreign gaze’ has become a big talking point in photography.
 How do you navigate that as a traveller behind the lens?

 I’m not interested in spy shots.
 You see it all the time – long-lens photos of someone’s face from across the street or across a market.
-It’s a trophy headshot, like mounting a deer head on your wall.
+Sometimes those images can feel a trophy and without real intimacy.

 Instead, get close.
 Ask, what are you doing?
 Where are you going?
 Have a conversation.
 Let them “smell” you, metaphorically speaking.
-I’m not saying there has to be eye contact, but I prefer an image that implies a relationship between you and the person being photographed, where their body language shows that they know you’re there.
+I’m not saying that portraits must have eye contact, but I prefer an image that implies a relationship between you and the person being photographed, where their body language shows that they know you’re there.
 It’s much more intimate when there’s a mutual acknowledgement of presence – less like a human zoo photo.

-Compositionally, I avoid tight headshots – I’m not a school yearbook photographer.
-Focusing solely on someone’s features can exoticise and feel exploitative, but add context and you dignify the whole scenario.
+Compositionally, I avoid tight headshots – I don’t want to make yearbook photos.
+Focusing solely on someone’s features can exoticise and feel exploitative.
+I prefer to see wider context, and find that can be more dignifying.

 How do you go about planning and researching a photography expedition – what makes it a success?